chromium/chromium/components/user_education/README.md

 [HelpBubbleFactory](./common/help_bubble_factory.h), which is registered at startup in the global [HelpBubbleFactoryRegistry](./common/help_bubble_factory_registry.h).
-So for example, Chrome registers separate factories for Views and WebUI, and on Mac a third factory that can attach a Views-based `HelpBubble` to a Mac native menu.
+So for example, Chrome registers separate factories for Views, WebUI, and a Mac-specific factory that can attach a Views-based `HelpBubble` to a Mac native menu.

-To actually show the bubble, the `HelpBubbleFactoryRegistry` needs two things:
+When it comes time to actually show the bubble, the `HelpBubbleFactoryRegistry` will need two things:
   * The `TrackedElement` the bubble will be anchored to
   * The [HelpBubbleParams](./common/help_bubble_params.h) describing the bubble

+The `HelpBubbleFactoryRegistry` will search its registered factories for one able to produce a help bubble in the framework that sees this element.
+It can then create our help bubble with the given `HelpBubbleParams`.

 You will notice that this is an extremely bare-bones system. ***You are not expected to call `HelpBubbleFactoryRegistry` directly!*** Rather, the IPH and